sagemath/trac_to_gh/Issue 1017.md

 # Issue 1017: [with (partial) patch] add an option to solve to return a list of dictionaries instead of a list of lists of equations.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1017

 Original creator: jason